 - Business certificate or license

 - Articles of incorporation or formation, as applicable

 - List of executive officers and their backgrounds

-Meet with financial institutions to determine which type will be the best fit for your business.
-There is an overwhelming amount of choices when it comes to selecting an institution including: community banks, credit unions, commercial banks, and online financial institutions.
-Know what each financial institution has to offer your business.
-Consider banks with a local connection that know the market, know the region’s strengths, and are vested in the local economy.
-Be sure to also get to know the lender you will be working with.
-A good commercial lender will learn about your business or industry and will be able to guide you through fundamental questions such as when to add capital, when to grow, and when to add capacity against demands.
+Meet with financial institutions to determine which type will best fit your business.
+There is an overwhelming number of choices when selecting an institution, including community banks, credit unions, commercial banks, and online financial institutions.
+Know what each one can offer your business.
+Consider banks with a community connection that know the market and the region’s strengths, and are vested in the local economy.
+Be sure to also research the lender you will be working with.
+A suitable commercial lender will learn about your business or industry and will be able to guide you through fundamental questions such as when to add capital, when to grow, and when to add capacity against demands.

-By understanding what lenders will review and analyze, you will increase your chance for a smooth loan application process.
-Business loans are available to help your business grow, conduct new research, fund marketing efforts, hire new employees, expand into new territories, and much more.
+Understanding what lenders will review and analyze will increase your chances of a smooth loan application process.
+Business loans are available to help your business expand, conduct new research, fund marketing efforts, hire new employees, move into new territories, and much more.
 No matter the reason, lenders want to help you achieve success.
 They are available and willing to be a resource as you look to grow your organization.